wd5gnr/Elf-RcForth/readme.md

 Verson 0.4

+I have had to back away from the "safe" ALLOT since this is more complex than it appears.
+The issue is if you have something like:

+VARIABLE TRACKER 100 ALLOT TRACKER 100 ERASE ."
+Tracking array ready" CR

+The ERASE will zero out 100 bytes including the rest of your command line.

+It should be OK, however, to say:

+VARIABLE TRACKER 100 ALLOT
+TRACKER 100 ERASE ."
+Tracking array ready" CR

+The , and C, words now work more like you think they should since the restrictions on variable lines is gone

+###

 You can now include things after a colon definition, a variable, and allot is now safer.
 So you can now say: